bloXroute-Labs/solana-trader-client-go/README.md

-# Golang-Serum-Client
+# Serum Golang Client

 ## Objective
 This SDK is designed to make it easy for you to use the [Bloxroute Labs Serum API](https://github.com/bloXroute-Labs/serum-api) in Go.
-As we continue to develop the Serum API, we will update this code to have more methods as well.
-Currently the methods supported are:
+As we continue to develop the Serum API, we will update the methods here as well.
+Currently, the methods supported are:

 #### GRPC/WS:
 ```azure